-USI enrolls approximately 9,750 undergraduate, dual credit and graduate students in more than 130 areas of study.
-A public higher education institution located on a beautiful 1,400-acre campus in Evansville, Indiana, USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions and the Pott College of Science, Engineering, and Education.
+USI enrolls nearly 9,200 undergraduate, dual credit and graduate students in more than 130 areas of study.
+A public higher education institution located on a beautiful 1,400-acre campus in Evansville, Indiana, USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions, Pott College of Science, Engineering, and Education and School of Graduate Studies.

-USI is a Carnegie Foundation Community Engaged University and offers continuing education and special programs to more than 20,000 participants annually though Outreach and Engagement.
+USI is a Carnegie Foundation Community Engaged University and offers continuing education and special programs to more than 15,000 participants annually though Outreach and Engagement.
 The University offers study-abroad opportunities in many countries and is host to international students from around the globe.